lorrainescanlon/brendan-the-navigator/README.md

   - The color scheme used is in keeping with the website and identical on each page to allow for easy navigation.
   - The navigation bar will allow the user to easily move from page to page across all devices without having to use the ‘back’ button.
   - The hover effect is used to highling menu items, this helps to enhance the user experience.

 ![Nav Bar](docs/images/navbar.PNG)

 - __Home Page__
   - The landing page includes an image with text overlay to allow the user to see exactly what this site is about.
   - This section introduces the user to Brendan the Navigator with an image of his statue which stands at Fenit harbour in Kerry to set the scene.
   - This section includes a responsive timeline of the history of Brendan the Navigator.

 ![Landing Page](docs/images/landingimage.PNG)

 - __Timeline__
   - The timeline on the home page presents a short history of Brendan the Navigator displayed in chronological order.
   - The timeline contains links to the Voyage page where users can read more about Brendan.
   - It also contains links to external sites with further information that open in a new browser tab.
   - The timeline is responsive and will rearrange content for different device sizes.

 ![Timeline](docs/images/timeline.PNG)

 - __The Voyage Page__
   - Similar to the home page, the voyage page icludes a heading image with text overlay to set the scene for the story to follow.
   - The voyage page details Brendan's famous seven year voyage.
   - Pictures are used to support the content and to paint a picture for the user.
   - Links are provided to external sites where the user can find more information.

 ![Voyage Page](docs/images/voyage.PNG)

 - __Contact Page__
   - This page will allow the user to contact the website with any queries or feedback.
   - The user will be asked to submit their full name and email address.
   - The user will also have the opportunity to vote on whether the believe Brendan reached America or not.

 ![Contact](docs/images/form.PNG)

 - __The Footer__
   - The footer section includes links to the relevant social media sites for Brendan the Navigator.
   - The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](docs/images/footer.PNG)

 ### Future Features
 - As a future add on, a feature that would display the results of the vote button.
-Shown as a graphic to illustrate what percentage of users believe Brendan reached America versus the percentage that believe he didn't.
+Shown as a graphic to illustrate the percentage of users that believe Brendan reached America versus the percentage that believe he didn't.
-- An interactive map of Brendans seven year voyage would be a great feature to support the existing content.
+- An interactive map of Brendan's seven year voyage would be a great feature to support the existing content.
 - I believe on very large devices a horizontal implementation of the timeline could make better use of screen space.

 ## Testing